kubernetes/community/contributors/design-proposals/runas-groupid.md

 - runAsUser set to 9999, runAsGroup set to 9999 -> Config.User set to 9999:9999
 - runAsUser set to 9999, runAsGroup unset -> Config.User set to 9999 -> docker runs you with 9999:0
 - runAsUser unset, runAsGroup set to 9999 -> Config.User set to :9999 -> docker runs you with 0:9999
-This is to keep the behavior backward compatible and as expected.
+- runAsUser unset, runAsGroup unset -> Config.User set to whatever is present in Dockerfile This is to keep the behavior backward compatible and as expected.

 ## Summary of Changes needed